mjg211/phaseR/README.md

 An introductory example of how to make use of the package’s core functionality can be found below.
-More detailed support is available in the package vignette, which can be accessed with `vignette("phaseR")`.
-For further help, please contact Michael Grayling at
+More detailed support is available in the package vignette, which can be accessed with `vignette("introduction", package = "phaseR")`.
+For further help, please contact Michael Grayling at <michael.grayling@newcastle.ac.uk>.
-<michael.grayling@newcastle.ac.uk>.

 ## Example